Bordering Umbria, in the Valdichiana countryside, sits the historic city of Chiusi, the proud receiver of the Touring Club’s Orange Flag.

-Once in Chiusi, a visit to piazza del Duomo is surely a must.
-Here, visitors can find the evocative and ancient Co-Cathedral of San Secondiano, whose interior recalls the most beautiful Early-Christian basilicas in Rome.
-Adjacent to the church is the famous Labyrinth of Porsenna, which can be accessed from the Cathedral Museum.
-In truth, the labyrinth that unfolds underneath the nearby piazza and streets isn’t the tomb of the Etruscan king as tradition says, but is an ancient aqueduct (also from the Etruscan era).
-Continuing the visit in the direction of via Porsenna, the city’s ancient decumanus, visitor’s will come across several noble palaces, including Palazzo Baldetti,Palazzo Della Ciaia, characterized by its tower with Gothic arches, Palazzo Nardi and Palazzo Turrini-Betti, from the 1500s.
-Now all that’s left to see in the city center is the Etruscan Museum, situated in a palace whose façade resembles a Neo-Classical temple.
+Chiusi’s Civic Museum is another unmissable monument, divided into three different locations in the historic centre.
+The visit starts from the Palazzo delle Logge, where the Labyrinth of Porsenna section is found.
+Accessed from the Cathedral Museum, the exhibition documents the legend of the Etruscan King Porsenna, whose mausoleum is said to be kept right at the heart of the labyrinth directly under Chiusi.
+In truth, the labyrinth that unfolds underneath the nearby piazza and streets adjacent to the Duomo isn’t the tomb of the Etruscan king as tradition says, but is an ancient aqueduct (also from the Etruscan era).
+Continuing towards Via Porsenna, the city’s historic decumanus, visitors will come across several noble palaces including Palazzo Baldetti,Palazzo Della Ciaia, characterized by its tower with Gothic arches, Palazzo Nardi and Palazzo Turrini-Betti, from the 1500s.
+Now all that’s left to see in the city center is the Archaeological Museum whererelics from excavations of archaeological areas are collected.

-The immediate vicinity of Chiusi is filled with places that the Etruscans reserved for their burials, which dot the hills surrounding the current town center.
+The immediate vicinity of Chiusi in the heart of the Valdichiana Seneseis filled with places that the Etruscans reserved for their burials, which dot the hills surrounding the current town center.
 Here, in the farmland and the forests, over the course of the centuries, and especially in the 1800s, more than a thousand tombs have been brought to light.

 Not far from the city sits the luminous Lake Chiusi, a glistening mirror of water perfect for walks and experiencing historical and natural beauties.